Funmilayo24/Master-Thesis/Database Data/README.md

 ### Input File

-This folder contains 2 files:
+This folder contains 3 files:

 Screen ID file: it was used to retrieve annotation from IDR

 PubMed ID file : It was used to retrieve annotation from PubTator Central

+link prediction csv : It is used for the supervised learning and holds the link prediciton scores

 ### Output File